keikhcheung/keikhcheung.github.io/README.md

 On blog post, move post-header to the top of post-content (post-blog layout).

 Fix progress img reveal position on blog (width >= 770 centred, othersize position absolute).
+Problem with transform: translate across browsers.

 ## 20190906